meteor/galaxy-docs/source/logs.md

 <img src="/images/galaxy-app-logs.png" style="margin: 1em 0;"/>

-<h3 id="tabs">Tabs</h3>
+<h2 id="filters">Log Filters</h2>

-There are several logging tabs you can click, below the "Logs" tab itself.
-These are:
+There are several logging filters you can click, below the "Logs" tab itself.

+The main options are to see logs in Real-time or filter By Date:

+- Real-time: this allows you to watch your logs in real-time.
+You can click on `View older` to see older logs, click on the bottom to `View new logs`, and set the logs to `Autoscrolling`.
+- By Date: this allows you to filter your logs by date and time.
+Even when you filter by date, we show logs paginated.
+You can still click on `View older` in case the logs you want to see are not shown.

+These are the options to filter logs by type:

 - All: for the combined view.
 - App: for application-specific messages and errors.